-MP80: Transition Mathematics Instructor: Mrs. D. Robinson
+MP80: Transition Mathematics

+Instructor: Mrs. D. Robinson

 This is a review of high school mathematics.
-Topics include manipulation of algebraic expressions, equation solving, linear and quadratic functions, trigonometric functions, graphing, inverse functions and specifically logarithmic and exponential functions, sequences and series.
+Topics include manipulation of algebraic expressions, equation solving, linear and quadratic functions, trigonometric functions, graphing, inverse functions and specifically logarithmic and exponential functions, sequences, and series.
 This course will be conducted on a lecture/tutorial basis.

-A non-credit course.
+This is a non-credit course.

-MP90: Introductory Physics Instructor: To be announced.
+MP90: Introductory Physics Instructor: Prof. S. Smith

 An introductory course for entering students who do not have the equivalent of Nova Scotia Grade XII Physics.
 Course topics are mechanics, heat, light, and electricity.
 The laboratory emphasizes the experimental foundations of physics and allows the student to acquire skills in measurement through practice.

-A non-credit course.
+This is a non-credit course.